paranoidandroid2124/ko-finance/README.md

 .\.venv\Scripts\activate  # Windows
 pip install -r requirements.txt
 ```
+- Python dependencies are managed via `pip-compile`.
+After editing `requirements.in`, run `pip-compile --annotate --output-file requirements.txt requirements.in` (or `make lint`, which checks this) to refresh the lockfile.
+Install `pip-tools` (`python -m pip install pip-tools`) if you don't already have it.

 ### 3. Configuration
 - Copy `.env.example` to `.env` and fill the secrets.